VictuarVi/PoliMi-PhD-Thesis/docs/sections/chapter_1.typ

 === Algorithms

-For algorithms, there are a lot of packages on typst universe.
+For algorithms, there are a lot of packages on typst universe @typst-universe.
 The following are my recommendations.

 - `lovelace` @typst-lovelace
 #import "@preview/lovelace:0.3.0": *